KerlosSoNy/KerlosSoNy/README.md

 ## I'm a Front-end Developer

 - 👨‍💻 I’m currently working on web development technologies like JavaScript, React,Next etc.
-- 📚 I’m currently learning everything about Frontend and Algorithmes technologies 😅
+- 📚 I’m currently learning everything about Frontend and Node.js 😅
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: I love to play League of Legend.